Best Escape Proof Dog Crates: Inescapable & Heavy Duty Kennel Reviews

 The material is another aspect that you will want to check when you buy any kind of dog-related product.
 If you wanted a chew proof harness then you would want to get one made of tough nylon that is built to last.

 Obviously, when it comes to cages, materials like wood and plastic are just too weak for the strongest breeds.
-Metal, and in particular steel is what you want to use here, and it should be a good thickness, preferable around 20 gauge.
+Metal, or steel to be more specific, is what you want to use here.
+The steel should be a good thickness and heavy gauge, preferably around 20 gauge.
 The Pro select empire fits this description very well.
 As for wire, it really depends on the size and strength of the canine.
+For some it may not be durable enough.

 What Dog Breed Is It For?

 Different breeds will require a different strength of crate.
 There are dog breeds that escape from their crate way more often than others.
 The first thing that you’ll want to take into account is how big and strong your dog is.
-For a very strong dog like a pit bull, you’ll want to get a top of the line crate such as the Impact Case or the ProSelect Empire, both of which can be viewed above.
+For a very strong dog like a pit bull, you’ll want to get a durable, top of the line crate such as the Impact Case or the ProSelect Empire, both of which are nearly indestructible.

 On the other hand, if your pooch is on the smaller side then maybe you can get away with not having heavy duty 20 gauge steel.
 In this case, you can probably get the Smithbuilt model, but beware that there have been reports of stronger breeds destroying this crate.